nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

 1. Check the browser console for error messages
 2. Verify all configuration steps above
 3. Test with a simple sheet structure first
-4. Ensure your Google Cloud project has the Sheets API enabled and your API key is unrestricted initially for testing
+4. Ensure your Google Cloud project has the Sheets API enabled

-## Privacy and Data

-- Your meal data will be stored in your Google Sheet
-- The app only reads from and writes to the specific sheet you configure
-- No data is stored on external servers (besides Google Sheets)
-- Your API key should be restricted to prevent unauthorized usage
+5. Check that OAuth consent screen is properly configured

+## Benefits of OAuth2 vs API Keys

+- **Security**: No need to share API keys; users authenticate directly with Google
+- **Permissions**: Users explicitly grant permission for specific scopes
+- **Write Access**: Full read/write access to Google Sheets
+- **User Experience**: Seamless sign-in flow with Google authentication
+- **Revocable**: Users can revoke access at any time
+- **Temporary Tokens**: Access tokens expire automatically for security